FrancesReagan/FrancesReagan/README.md

 🎓 B.S. in Biology | Starting Master's in Data Science, January 2026
 💡 Focused on AI/ML applications in education

 **Starting January 2026:** Beginning my Master's in Data Science/Machine Learning.
 I'll be combining software engineering with machine learning to build intelligent EdTech products - recommendation systems for learning paths, predictive models for learner success, and AI-powered features that adapt to how people actually learn.
-My goal is to master both building the models AND the applications that use them.
+My goal is to master both building the models and the applications that use them.

 ---